WTF Learning

 Approaches To Learning

-• Meta-learning learning to learn more affectively
+• Meta-learning learning to learn more effectively

 • Active learning next training sample actively rather than stochastically selected

-• Transfer learning leverage knowledge gained from one task to improve performance on a related task
+• Transfer learning leverage knowledge gained from one task to improve performance on a related task.

 • Knowledge distillation transfer knowledge from a complex model (teacher) to a more efficient model (student)